BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

       information.
 - **Operator receive only (only operator see and hear users)**
     - This channel type can be used for reducing network traffic when e.g. TeamTalk is used for teaching.
-Only user's with *user-right* [User can create/modify all channels](@ref useraccountsdlg) and [operators](@ref op) of a channel will see and hear users in the channel.
+Only user's with *User Right* [User can create/modify all channels](@ref useraccountsdlg) and [operators](@ref op) of a channel will see and hear users in the channel.